Get

 Image Credit: Koiee, Shutterstock

 After the surgery, your cat may experience soreness, discomfort, and a little pain.
-To help with this, your veterinarian will likely give your cat long-lasting pain relief in the form of an injection before they allow your cat to come home.
+To help with this, the veterinarian will likely give your cat long-lasting pain relief in the form of an injection before they allow your cat to come home.
 This will wear off after roughly 24 hours.
 This injection is usually followed by oral medication, especially after spaying.

 As the dust from cat litter can come into contact with your cat’s surgery site, it can potentially cause an infection.
 It’s recommended to use a dust-free litter, like shredded paper for around 1 week after surgery.
-If your cat’s incision site looks inflamed and red or is hot to the touch, speak to your vet for advice.
+If your cat’s incision site looks inflamed and red or is hot to the touch, speak to a vet for advice.

 divider cat faces oct 2024